operasoftware/rollercoaster/README.md

 ## Running a local copy of the site

 If you want to run a local copy of the site, you'll need [Jekyll](http://jekyllrb.com).
 You can start the site by running `jekyll serve --watch --baseurl=` from terminal, and going to `http://localhost:3333/` in your web browser.
-Preview on mobile is possible too: just figure out your local IP address through `ifconfig` and, `:3000/` and off you go.
+Preview on mobile is possible too: just figure out your local IP address through `ifconfig`, add `:3000/` and off you go.